Nu-SCPTheme/scipnet/src/deeds/README.md

 # Description of the supported Deeds API

+(Note: this is provisional and should not be considered absolutely necessary until we have a solid diagram for our architecture)

-Scipnet will send an AJAX request to the specified URL, using either the POST, PUT, or DELETE method.
+Scipnet MUST send an AJAX request to the specified URL, using either the GET, POST, PUT, or DELETE methods.
 This request will take the form of:

 ```
 {
   "params": {
-    "param1": 12,
+    "foo": 12,
-    "param2": "hello world",
+    "bar": "hello world",
-    "param3": null
+    "xop": null
   },
-  "session-id": "ed04430b-5369-43e2-bacf-dda192e1e921",
   "pagename": "scp-4800"
 }
 ```

-Elements within `params` may be either strings, numbers, or null. `session-id` is a string that uniquely identifies the active session.
-A UUID is recommended for this purpose, but any string value that is guaranteed to be unique and is generally unpredictable will suffice.
+Elements within `params` SHOULD be either strings, numbers, or null.

-Scipnet expects one of the following in response:
+Scipnet MUST recieve of the following in response:

 ## If there was an error: